Everything You Need to Know About Special Enrollment Periods

 How to Get a Health Plan if You Aren’t Eligible for a Special Enrollment Period

 It’s possible you weren’t able to get enrolled by the open enrollment deadline, or maybe you weren’t able to continue paying your premiums – how do you get a health plan now?
-Few options are available outside the open enrollment period, but your best course of action at this point is a low-cost healthshare plan or a short-term health plan.
+Few options are available outside the open enrollment period, but your best course of action at this point is a low-cost healthshare plan.

 Healthshare plans allow you to legally opt out of Obamacare by choosing a different strategy for covering medical bills.
 Healthshare plans are backed by faith-based groups and typically requireagreement with certain mutual beliefs of the group in order to qualify for membership.